 ABOUT DR. SCHWARTZ

-Harriet L. Schwartz, PhD, is professor in the Department of Psychology and Counseling at Carlow University in Pittsburgh.
-In June, she will move on to a full faculty position in Antioch University’s PhD in Leadership and Change program.
+Harriet L. Schwartz, PhD, is Professor of Relational Practice and Higher Education in Antioch University’s PhD in Leadership and Change program.

 Harriet’s scholarly interests include teaching as relational practice, emotion and teaching, and qualitative research methods.
 She is the author of Connected Teaching: Relationship, Power, and Mattering in Higher Education (Stylus, 2019) and has published two New Directions for Teaching and Learning sourcebooks, co-editing Teaching and Emotion (with Jennifer Snyder-Duch) and editing Interpersonal Boundaries in Teaching and Learning.
 She also writes in the public domain, addressing social justice issues including racism, sexism, and homophobia.